-In the triumphal column dedicated to Marcus Aurelius the reliefs representing this emperor’s campaigns had far less artistic force than the reliefs of the Trajan column 50 years older.
+In the triumphal column dedicated to Marcus Aurelius the reliefs representing this emperor’s campaigns had far less artistic force than the reliefs of the Trajan column, 50 years older.
 It is undeniable that in the art of commemorative reliefs a sharp decline began.
 In portraits instead, sculptors kept creating wonders throughout the second century AD like the portrait of Vespasian, full of naturalism, and that so well suggests the obese Etruscan complexion of the Flavians.
 The emperors were usually represented wearing togas.
-An excellent statue of the emperor Nerva sitting is preserved in the Vatican and repeated the type of a portrait with the emperor sitting as an Olympian God.
-With the exception of Augustus, there are more portraits from Trajan and Hadrian than any other emperor.
+An excellent statue of the emperor Nerva sitting is housed at the Vatican and repeated the type of a portrait with the emperor sitting as an Olympian God.
+With the exception of Augustus, there are more portraits of Trajan and Hadrian than any other emperor.
 From Antoninus there are few portraits.
 The only imperial equestrian statue that survived to these days is located in Rome: the equestrian statue of Marcus Aurelius (the only equestrian statue known by artists of the Renaissance and which Michelangelo moved to be placed in the Piazza del Campidoglio in Rome).
 Nowadays the original is on display in the Capitoline Museums, with the one standing in the Piazza del Campidoglio being a replica made in 1981 when the original was taken down for restoration.
 This statue has served as a type for all modern equestrian statues.
-If we remember from previous essays when discussing Archaic Greek art, equestrian statuary in the West goes back as far as the Archaic Greece period: we have discussed the sixth century BC equestrian statue known as the “Rampin Rider” depicting a kouros mounted on horseback.
+If we remember from previous essays when discussing the Archaic Greek art, the equestrian statuary in the West goes back as far as the Archaic Greece period: we have discussed the sixth century BCE equestrian statue known as the “Rampin Rider” depicting a kouros mounted on horseback.

-[Below, from left to right: Head of Vespasian, 70-80 AD.
+[Below, from top to bottom: Head of Vespasian, 70-80 AD.
 (British Museum); Bust of Trajan, ca. 100 AD.
 (Louvre); Bust of Hadrian, (Palazzo dei Conservatori, Capitoline Museums, Rome).]

 It is much more difficult to determine the date of male portraits because their hair style is not enough to define their chronology.
-To date these portraits it is necessary to use different aspects: how the bust was cut (that is how much of the chest or body was included in the portrait), how the pupils were represented, having or not beard, and most of all the style in which the bust was sculpted.
+To date these portraits it is necessary to use different features: how the bust was cut (that is how much of the chest or body was included in the portrait), how the pupils were represented, having or not beard, and most of all the style in which the bust was sculpted.